 RELIGION

 RELIGION AT PMSS: Unique Services

-Religion at Pine Mountain was so often referred to as best reflected in good work.
-Yet, the rituals of familiar religious service were also practiced at many events but often in a unique manner.
-The Christmas Nativity Play, Thanksgiving, a hiking trip to Jack’s Gap where St. Francis’ Canticle of the Sun was read — “beautiful and simple” describes many of the services at the School, always reflective of a religion that constantly found inspiration in the beauty of God’s work, the beauty of His word, and the beauty present in the place.
+Religion at Pine Mountain was often referred to as best reflected in good work under the guidance of the Dedication Stones.
+Yet, the rituals of familiar religious service were also practiced at many events but often in a unique and non-denominational manner.
+The Christmas Nativity Play, Thanksgiving, a hiking trip to Jack’s Gap where St. Francis’ Canticle of the Sun was read — “beautiful and simple” describes many of the services at the School, always reflective of a religion that constantly found inspiration in the beauty of God’s work, the beauty of His word, and the beauty present in the place that is Pine Mountain Settlement School.

-The Chapel has always been a center for more formal religious services such as Vesper services where staff, during the Boarding School days, would prepare and present a talk on a variety of topics.
+The Chapel has always been a center of education and for more formal religious services such as Vesper services where staff, during the Boarding School days, would prepare and present a talk on a variety of topics.
 Attendance was voluntary.
-Evelyn K. Wells calls our attention to Ethel de Long Zande in her history of the School and describes Zande’s talks as “vivid illustrations and warm and living Christianity,” that were always related to the lives of the children she served in her short life.
+Evelyn K. Wells calls our attention to Ethel de Long Zande in her history of the School and describes Zande’s talks as “vivid illustrations and warm and living Christianity.”
+The talks, said Wells, of Ethel de Long Zande’s “talks”, were always related in some manner to the lives of the children she served to educate in her short life.

+RELIGION